top of page

 The adjective 'unimpressed' can be understood by examining its root word, 'impressed.'
 In this term, the prefix 'un-' is employed to negate or reverse the quality of being 'impressed.'
 'Impressed' originates from the Latin word 'impressus,' the past participle of 'imprimere,' which means 'to press into' or 'to stamp upon.'
 Over time, 'impressed' evolved in the English language to describe someone who is affected or influenced by something in a positive way, often leading to enthusiasm or admiration.
 Consequently, 'unimpressed' signifies the opposite, denoting someone who is unaffected, lacking enthusiasm, or not admiring of something or someone, often suggesting a lack of interest or indifference.
 Its etymology is deeply rooted in the historical development of 'impressed' and the use of 'un-' to convey the reversal of enthusiastic or admiring sentiments.

-Quiz: Find the meaning of the adjective unimpressed:
+Find the correct meaning of the adjective unimpressed:

 Try Again!